orlandotech/orlandoio/README.md

 Orlando Startup Community Directory
 Connecting the people, places, and events, that make up the City Beautiful's tech community.

-This projected is licensed under the terms of the MIT license.
+This projected is licensed under the terms of the GPL license.

 #Instructions
 ~~~